laxleary/Zillow-Data-Exploration/README.md

 - SQL (MySQL, PostrgreSQL, or any other database of your choice)

-- SQLAlchemy (Install with pip install SQL Alchamey)
+- SQLAlchemy (Install with pip install SQL Alchemey)

 - Javascript (for frontend interactivity)